michzimm/hx_intersight_deploy/README.md

 docker run -it -v <inputs_dir_full_path>:/hx_intersight_deploy/inputs michzimm/hx_intersight_deploy:1.0 /bin/bash
 ```
    * NOTE: <inputs_dir_full_path> = full path on your local machine to the `inputs` directory
-   * NOTE: Requires access to internet to pull container image from docker hub.
+   * NOTE: Your local machine must have access to the internet to pull container image from the public docker hub registry.

 #### Step 2: Run Script